First published 7th June 2020. Last updated 13th November 2020.

 Double check who can be furloughed

-To be eligible, the worker must be PAYE and have been notified to HMRC through an RTI submission between 20 March 2020 and 30 October 2020.
+To be eligible, the worker must have made a PAYE RTI submission to HMRC between 20 March 2020 and 2 March 2021, notifying a payment of earning for that employee.

-Full time, part time, temporary, zero hours, and fixed term staff can all be included as long as they are PAYE.
+Full time, part time, temporary, zero hours, and fixed term staff can all be included as long as they are eligible.

 Get agreement from staff to be furloughed